wayne-dee/People-Counting-app-Using-IntelOpenVino/WRITEUP.md

 # Step 4
-You can create a new file directory in the app directory and move the generated .xml and .bin file into created model directory.or just leave the .xml file and .bin file in the faster_rcnn_inception_v2_coco_2018_01_28 folder and redirect the file path directory to it
+You can create a new file directory in the app directory and move the generated .xml and .bin file into created model directory.or just leave the .xml file and .bin file in the faster_rcnn_inception_v2_coco_2018_01_28 folder and redirect the file path directory to it so i created a folder: files and moved my binary and xml files there

 # Setting up for UI app
 **To install the user interface